simrb/main-repo/README.md

-This is a repository of core module
+This is a temporary and developing repository of core module